 Similarity Metrics for Vector Search

 You can’t compare apples and oranges.
 Or can you?
-Vector databases like Milvus allow you to compare any data point you can vectorize.
+Vector databases like Milvus allow you to compare any data you can vectorize.
 You can even do it right in your Jupyter Notebook.
-But how does a vector database similarity search work?
+But how does vector similarity search work?

 Vector search has two critical conceptual components: indexes and distance metrics.
 Some popular vector indexes include HNSW, IVF, and ScaNN.
-There are three primary distance metrics: L2 or Euclidean distance, cosine similarity measure, and inner product.
+There are three primary distance metrics: L2 or Euclidean distance, cosine similarity, and inner product.
+Manhattan distance calculates the distance between points by summing the absolute differences across each dimension and is advantageous in scenarios where outlier sensitivity needs to be minimized.
 Other metrics for binary vectors include the Hamming Distance and the Jaccard Index.

 In this article, we’ll cover: